Pronounced: tras-TOOZ-oo-mab dkst

 How to Take Trastuzumab-dkst

 Trastuzumab-dkst is given by intravenous (IV, into a vein) infusion.
-The initial infusion generally takes about 90 minutes, and subsequent treatments may take 30-90 minutes.
+The amount of time the infusion will take will depend on your treatment plan and if you tolerate the medication.
 The dose is based on your body size and type of cancer.
 The frequency of doses and adjuvant chemotherapy depends on the regimen used.
 Because trastuzumab-dkst is indicated only for treatment of HER2 positive cancer, a sample of your tumor will be tested in a lab to determine if it is HER2 positive prior to starting treatment.

 Possible Side Effects of Trastuzumab-dkst